Master in Literatures in English

 Alternatively, you can choose to continue your studies by pursuing a research degree or an educational Master’s degree that enables you to teach senior secondary school classes.
 There are also many opportunities available in journalism and translation.
 Specializing in Literatures in English makes you especially equipped for jobs in the publishing industry and the media.

 Admission Requirements for International students and students with a foreign Bachelor’s/Master’s degree

-If you would like to start a Master’s programme at the Faculty of Arts, you can apply using our online application system.
+If you would like to start a Master’s program at the Faculty of Arts, you can apply using our online application system.
 The departmental Examination Board will decide upon your admission after having officially reviewed and evaluated your diplomas/degrees.
 Diplomas unknown by the board will be assessed by the master coordinator in cooperation with the NUFFIC.

 You must always present official test results proving your proficiency in English.
 Only students who have completed a full high school or bachelor’s degree in Canada, USA, UK, Ireland, New Zealand or Australia may be exempted.
-We require a TOEFL score (score 600 paper based, score 250 computer based or score 100 internet based) or an IELTS score (score 7.0)
+We require a TOEFL score (score 600 paper-based, score 250 computer based or score 100 internet based) or an IELTS score (score 7.0)

 Program taught in: